On this page

 - make simple distinctions between good and bad, right and wrong

-A good decision is one that’s most likely to lead to a positive outcome for everyone concerned.
+A good decision is one that’s most likely to lead to a positive outcome for everyone involved and considers how it affects others.

 Key steps in the decision-making process

-2. Plan to solve the problem: Depending on their age and abilities, prompt or help them to brainstorm solutions.
+Depending on their age and abilities, prompt or help them to brainstorm solutions.
 Talk about what might happen with each possible solution.
 This encourages children to consider different solutions before choosing what to do next.
+Where needed, provide scaffolding or alternative ways to explore options, such as role-playing or using social stories.Offer support

-3. Do something about it: Sometimes the child will need your support to take action, or the reassurance that you’re nearby.
-As they get older, children will be able to do more problem-solving themselves and let you know how they go later.Check back
+Sometimes the child will need your support to take action, or the reassurance that you’re nearby.
+As they get older, children will be able to do more problem-solving themselves and let you know how they go later.Check back/Reflect

 Strategies for school educators